dscornaienchi/logo-maker/README.md

 * When the user has entered the input for all the prompts, THEN an SVG file is created named `logo.svg`, and the output text "Generated logo.svg" is printed in the command line
 * When the user opens the `logo.svg` file in a browser, they are shown a 300x200 pixel image that matches the criteria entered

-The application must include Triangle, Circle, and Square classes, as well as tests for each of these classes using Jest.
-While not a requirement, it is recommended that you place any common functionality and properties shared by the Triangle, Circle, and Square classes in a parent Shape class and use inheritance to reuse the code in the child classes.

-Each shape class should be tested for a render() method that returns a string for the corresponding SVG file with the given shape color.

-Example Test:
-const shape = new Triangle();
-shape.setColor("blue");
-expect(shape.render()).toEqual('<polygon points="150, 18 244, 182 56, 182" fill="blue" />');

 ## Usage

 The Github repository can be found here: https://github.com/dscornaienchi/logo-maker